 Why Organizations Are Leveraging Online Healthcare Communities

-Online healthcare communities give organizations the opportunity to focus on their people and build better relationships – which is what healthcare is all about.
+Online healthcare communities and online support groups give organizations the opportunity to focus on their people and build better relationships – which is what healthcare is all about.

 In fact, every organization in the healthcare sector – whether it’s the hospital, pharmaceutical company, general practitioner or health care institution – benefits from building relationships with its patients, their family and the community.

 Wisse Kommunikatie recognizes that one of the most powerful steps a healthcare organization can take towards building better relationships is by actually taking a step back.
-In their recent blog post, they explain that creating a space for patients to build relationships with one another actually helps organizations earn trust with patients.
+In their recent blog post, they explain that creating a space for patients to build relationships through online support groups can actually help organizations earn trust with patients.

 Why Online Communities Work in the Healthcare Sector

-Patients often share common challenges and experiences, and online healthcare communities offer an incredible opportunity for patients to connect with one another to share personal stories, common questions and advice.
+Patients often share common challenges and experiences, and online support groups for healthcare topics offer an incredible opportunity for patients to connect with one another to share personal stories, common questions and advice.

 For healthcare organizations, facilitating and maintaining an online community of patients who share a disease, condition or experience is an effective way to share relevant content and increase awareness, authority and preference for their organization.
 The best part?
 The organization doesn’t have to do anything for the content – it is created entirely by the members of the community.